How Can the Agricultural Communications News Team Help You?

 I’d like to give participants in my program a way to announce their participation in their hometown newspapers.

-You need a fill-in-the-blank news release or photo with a fill-in-the-blank cutline.
+You need a fill-in-the-blank news release or a photo with a fill-in-the-blank cutline.

-I’d like to tell Mississippians about an unusual program, person, or study in the Division of Agriculture, Forestry, and Veterinary Medicine.
+I’d like to tell Mississippians about an unusual program, person, or study in MSU Extension or the Division of Agriculture, Forestry, and Veterinary Medicine.

 You need a feature story.